-- To prepare students for successful and productive engineering careers, with emphasis on technical competency, and with attention to teamwork and effective communication. - To prepare students for the successful pursuit of graduate studies and for lifelong learning in electrical engineering and related fields. - To endow the students with a sense of professionalism, with emphasis on professional ethics, and encouragement of professional licensing and active participation in the affairs of the profession.
+- Graduates of the Bachelor of Science in Electrical Engineering program shall be prepared for successful and productive engineering careers, possess technical competency, and be effective team members and effective communicators. - Graduates of the Bachelor of Science in Electrical Engineering program shall be prepared for the successful pursuit of graduate studies and have the ability to engage in lifelong learning in electrical engineering and related fields. - Graduates of the Bachelor of Science in Electrical Engineering program shall possess a sense of professionalism, with emphasis on professional ethics and an awareness of professional licensing, and shall participate in the affairs of the profession.